 Early in the morning I took a walk around the Dubar Square.
 So it happens that I am here at the same time as last year and the festival of Dashan is taking place.
 I already saw dead goats and many waiting to die.

 I took an early morning (9 am) Yeti Airlines flight to Briatnagar, the second largest city in Nepal in the southeast corner of the country.
-We had a beautiful view of the Himalayas again all the way from Shishapagma to Kanchendzonga.
+I had a beautiful view of the Himalayas again all the way from Shishapagma to Kanchendzonga.
 The flight takes 25 minutes.
 It was very satisfying to realize that I walked through a large portion of this distance.
-We arrived in Biratnagar and I parked myself in the cafeteria at the airport waiting for Sangey who was already 1 hour late.
+I arrived in Biratnagar and I parked myself in the cafeteria at the airport waiting for Sangey who was already 1 hour late.
 At this point I was not sure what was going on as the guide and the crew were not here to meet me.
 The good news is that Tapeljung (the starting point of the trek) is only 6 hours away, apparently on a good road.

 October 12, 2013 Somewhere in Southeast Nepal 100m